vladigleba/vladigleba.github.io/source/_posts/2014-02-27-im-leaving-linode-for-digitalocean.markdown

 # What’s so Cool about DigitalOcean?

-The single most important reason that made me move to DigitalOcean was their billing policy.
+I was drawn to DigitalOcean due to one killer feature, and I would've moved because of this one feature alone: their billing policy.
 Let me explain.

 ## Flexible Billing